Jieyab89/OSINT-Cheat-sheet/mail/readme.md

 4. If you send media such as documents and texts containing personal information or personal data, please use gpg or pgp, import my public key and compress to .zip or .rar then add the password (for secure)

+5. I don't charge any fees!, it's not a business or anything else, my vision is to help and share information.
+If you don't get a reply, you can join in my forum "Seccodeid Forum"

 Download gpg

 - [Here](https://www.gnupg.org/)